Code Coverage of ASP.Net with IIS

 Code coverage for a service.

-Collecting code coverage in an IIS ISAPI DLL.
+Code coverage for an IIS ISAPI DLL.

-Collecting code coverage for ASP.Net with Web Development Server.
+Code coverage for ASP.Net with Web Development Server.

 Example Web Application